Who’s going to buy your small business?

 It’s a big question, and one that’s obviously impossible to answer with certainty before a sale happens.
 However, we can get a sense for what the “average” small business buyer might look like.

-Bizbuysell.com “The Internet’s Largest Business for Sale Marketplace” did a study in 2016 titled “The Demographics of U.S. Small Business Buyers and Sellers”.
+Bizbuysell.com “The Internet’s Largest Business for Sale Marketplace” did a study titled “The Demographics of U.S. Small Business Buyers and Sellers”.

 The business buyer profile starts on Page 7.
 A few highlights: